Updates

 • JPSC Paper: Paper 1 – Social Issues and Gender Equality

-Does the Maternity Benefit Act, 1961 provide menstrual leave?
+Does the Maternity Benefit Act, 1961 provide for menstrual leave?

-What are the Supreme Court’s concerns about mandatory menstrual leave?
+What are the economic concerns related to mandatory paid menstrual leave?

 Our Courses